obsrvbl-oss/flowlogs-reader/README.md

 * A Python library for retrieving and working with VPC Flow logs

 The tools support reading Flow Logs from both [CloudWatch Logs](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs-cwl.html) and [S3](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs-s3.html).
+It can also read from local files pulled from S3.
-For S3 destinations, [version 3](https://aws.amazon.com/blogs/aws/learn-from-your-vpc-flow-logs-with-additional-meta-data/) custom log formats are supported.
+For S3 and file locations, [version 3](https://aws.amazon.com/blogs/aws/learn-from-your-vpc-flow-logs-with-additional-meta-data/) custom log formats are supported.

 The library builds on [boto3](https://github.com/boto/boto3) and should work on the [supported versions](https://devguide.python.org/#status-of-python-branches) of Python 3.